ondras/cyp/README.md

 node .
 ```

 Point your browser to http://localhost:8080 to open the interface.
+Specify a custom MPD address via a `server` querystring argument (`?server=localhost:6655`).

 ## Technology